line/kotlin-jdsl/docs/ko/jpql-with-kotlin-jdsl/customizing.md

 ### Serializer

-To print your Query Model, you have to implement JpqlSerializer and provide it to the RenderContext.&#x20;
+To print your Query Model, you have to implement JpqlSerializer and provide it to the RenderContext.

 JpqlSerializer provides JpqlWriter and RenderContext for you to implement serialization.
 From RenderContext, you can get JpqlRenderSerializer, which can serialize other query parts in your QueryModel.
 And you can also get JpqlRenderStatement and JpqlRenderClause, which let you know which statement and clause are currently being rendered.
 You can use them to print your Query Model as a String using JpqlWriter.